 Over to the East for a year and then back to Perth where I managed to stay in one place long enough to fulfill another long-held dream — that of going to university – which led to a PhD followed by another career, this time in academia.

-I now write full-time from our home in Salter Point.
-I’m extremely lucky to have a wonderful husband, two gorgeous children, a lovely extended family, an increasing number of grandchildren … and two rescue Chihuahuas who, along with most of their ilk, run the household.
-I’m interested in just about everything, but rather passionate about animals – see www.poopswa.org.au – and, of course, good writing.
+I now write full-time from our home in Bicton.
+I’m extremely lucky to have a wonderful husband, two gorgeous children, a lovely extended family, an increasing number of grandchildren.
+I’m interested in just about everything, but rather passionate about animals – see www.poopswa.org.au — and, of course, good writing.
+I’ve now published seven books, a cartload of short stories and have just completed my fourth novel with the working title of Shadows of the Evening.

 I hate cruelty in any form and I dislike arrogance.
 Most of all, I treasure laughter — and being fortunate enough to have the opportunity to laugh.